東京藝術大学大学美術館 THE UNIVERSITY ART MUSEUM

 Organised by Tokyo University of the Arts; The Tokyo Shimbun; tv asahi

-With the special support of Shitamachi Museums; Chiba City Museum of Art
+With the special support of Shitamachi Museum; Chiba City Museum of Art

 With the transport support of Japan Airlines; Nippon Cargo Airlines